angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 **Effect** 50-ft. fall (5d6, falling damage), Reflex DC 20 avoids

 # Room 6: The Tomb of the Dawnmother’s Faithful
 A winding and beautiful ancient catacomb twists for miles under the temple and several surrounding city blocks, with new construction occasionally breaking through unsanctimoniously into long-sealed or abandoned portions of the temple underway.
 A complex system of mirrors placed carefully within thin chutes in the wall allows The Everlight to keep eternal watch over her entombed faithful, and beautiful stained glass murals depicting beautiful natural vistas create grottoes of effervescence.
 There is _much_ that could be explored here, but a DC 16 Knowledge (Religion) check will quickly remind the players that it is rumored that the divinely appointed spirits of Sarenrae’s guardian saints, as well as angelic guardians wander these halls, protecting their charges from would-be graverobbers.
 Push for the party to not stay here long and instead press towards their real goal.
 If the party insists on exploring the catacombs for anything of value, roll a d100.
 On anything less than a 95, the party’s first encounter is with the spirit of the Sarenite Saint, Saint Luxor Il Vathos, who commands them to depart.
-If any members of the party identify themselves as Sarenites, Saint Luxor stands firm in his duty, insisting that the party must depart from this place, and charging them with purging the evil that has .
+If any members of the party identify themselves as Sarenites, Saint Luxor stands firm in his duty, insisting that the party must depart from this place.
+He will, however, inform them that the power of those who guard the catacombs is, unfortunately, *limited* to the catacombs, and charge the party with purging the evil that has come to infest the temple, before invoking a _miracle_ to return the party to the atrium from whence they descended to the catacombs.
 # Room 7: Hall of Connection
 The so-called “Hall of Connection” — thus named in part because it connects the large atrium to the Grand Cathedral Hall and in part because of a long-established tradition of Sarenite couples who are married in the church to walk down the hall together in meditation on the nature of the shared connection they are forging — is a lengthy marble hall with stained glass walls that depict scenes from _”The Windsong Testaments”_.
 The hall is lined with many different statues, paintings, suits of armor, and various holy relics and artifacts left in the care of the church by wealthy nobles.
 A DC 35 Appraisal check reveals that the assembled wealth in the hall is worth approximately 960,000 GP if sold at wholesale market prices, and further investigation (DC 25 Perception and/or Detect Magic or similar) reveals some particularly significant (and/or potentially useful) items, including a Decanter of Endless Holy Water (12,500 GP), a Scroll of [Sacred Nimbus](https://www.d20pfsrd.com/magic/all-spells/s/sacred-nimbus) (CL 15, 937 GP), a Scroll of [Banishment](https://www.d20pfsrd.com/magic/all-spells/b/banishment) (CL 20, DC 35 will save negates 1,500 GP) and a Scroll of [Holy Word](https://www.d20pfsrd.com/magic/all-spells/h/holy-word) (CL 25, DC 40, 2187.5 GP), as well as a book of Sarenite scriptures, _”The Windsong Testaments”_, whose white, velvet-wrapped cover is bound in gold thread and inlaid with gemstones (9,500 GP, contains several high-level Divine rituals, can DM with more info if it comes up).
 At the end of the hall is the Grand Hall, where the voices of the Dawnmother’s faithful have long been raised in prayer and supplication to Sarenrae.